 We construct our wells in accordance with government regulations and industry standards.
 Across our U.S. onshore operating areas, we require that multiple protective layers of steel pipe, also called casing, and cement be set several hundred feet below the deepest known aquifer and cemented all the way to the surface.
 The cement must meet certain quality requirements and extend the full length of the casing.
 These redundant protective boundaries are put in place to establish wellbore integrity.
 Additionally, the casing is pressure tested, the cement’s quality and placement are checked, and pressure gauges are installed to monitor the well for mechanical integrity once production begins.
-Learn more about welbore integrity.
+If a well integrity issue is identified, Anadarko reports it to agencies as required by regulation and takes appropriate action to avoid or mitigate any impacts.
+Learn more about wellbore integrity.

 Water Conservation and Best Management Practices

-In advance of drilling, Anadarko samples and analyzes domestic fresh water sources in accordance with local requirements.
 In addition to protecting water resources underground, Anadarko also takes numerous precautions to conserve and protect water above the surface.
+Anadarko conducts a rigorous assessment in order to determine the appropriate water storage solution in every play.
+This assessment includes a determination of health and safety risk, risks to the environment and wildlife, and landowner concerns.
 Herein are a few examples of our commitment toward responsible water management across our operating areas.